PREP – NCAA Fall Week 14 Recap

-The Southeast of Saline football team represents the final team the North Central Activities Association league has remaining in the 2025 fall sports season.
+The Southeast of Saline football team remains the final team the North Central Activities Association league has remaining in the 2025 fall sports season.

-The Trojans kept their season alive this past Friday when they earned a 48-6 victory against Phillipsburg in the quarterfinals of the Class 2A playoffs.
-The Trojans will play host to Hoisington this Friday night in the semifinals.
+The Trojans kept their season alive this past Friday when they defeated Hoisington 22-12 in the Class 2A state semifinals and will play Nemaha Central on Saturday for the Class 2A state championship.

 Here is a look at what each NCAA school did in football and volleyball during this past season, except Southeast of Saline, which will show how the Trojans did in football this past week: